Wraparound

 Summary: (To include basic study design, measures, results, and notable limitations)

 The purpose of the study was to examine the outcomes of individualized care for foster families.
 Participants were randomly assigned to Family Based Treatment (FBT) or to Family-Centered Intensive Case Management (FCICM) [now called Wraparound].
-Assessments were conducted at baseline and every six months up through 6 months after discharge.
 Measures utilized include the Client Description Report (CDR), the Child Behavior Checklist (CBCL), the Child and Adolescent Functional Assessment Scales (CAFAS), and the Family Adaption and Cohesion Scales (FACES III).
-Results indicate children in FCICM showed a significant decrease in symptoms and problem behaviors based on the CDR after receiving one year of services.
+Results indicate that children in FCICM showed a significant decrease in symptoms and problem behaviors based on the CDR after receiving one year of services.
 CBCL scores, which were assessed by parents, did not change for either group.
 The children in FCICM also improved significantly on behavior, moods, emotions, and role performance as measured by the CAFAS.
-Family outcomes did not differ across groups on the FACES III, although caseworkers did note greater improvement for FCICM families on ability to understand children's problems, willingness to access services, provide structure, making children feel loved and wanted, identifying appropriate discipline and knowing when to call the treatment team.
+Family outcomes did not differ across groups on the FACES III, although caseworkers did note greater improvement for FCICM families on ability to understand children’s problems, willingness to access services, provide structure, making children feel loved and wanted, identifying appropriate discipline, and knowing when to call the treatment team.
 Limitations include small sample size; differences between the two groups at baseline; lack of generalizability due to ethnicity and gender; and at the one-year timepoint, data was only available on 17 families and the differences between the groups were no longer statically significant.

-Length of controlled postintervention follow-up: Estimated 2.5–8.5 months.
+Length of controlled postintervention follow-up: Approximately 2.5–8.5 months.

 Hyde, K. L., Burchard, J. D., & Woodworth, K. (1996).
 Wrapping services in an urban setting.
 Journal of Child and Family Studies, 5(1), 67–82. https://doi.org/10.1007/BF02234679